Hardie Board and Batten Siding

 When a contractor touches up siding, he should use the right tool for the job to ensure he doesn’t overuse paint.
 Additionally, the James Hardie company doesn’t allow the use of color matched caulking for touch ups.
 Caulk weathers at a different pace than siding, so it shouldn’t be used as a touchup.

-For the Best Siding Installation Results, Hire a James Hardie Elite Preferred Contractor
+For the Best Siding Installation Results, Hire a Top James Hardie Elite Preferred Contractor in Douglas County

 Protect your outstanding 30-year James Hardie warranty on your new siding by hiring a James Hardie Elite Preferred contractor to install it.
 The professionals at TeVelde and Co. have earned the esteemed Elite Preferred contractor status with the James Hardie company.
 This ensures homeowners that the training and strict guidelines established by the manufacturer are adhered to during the installation process.